 News

-Libri invites listeners on an exciting cultural and literary journey in its newly launched podcast series.
-The ten-part series, titled Világlapozó (“World Reader”), explores the
+Libri invites listeners on an exciting cultural and literary journey in its recently launched podcast series, exploring the literature of different regions across a ten-episode

 Libri Bookstores Celebrate the Holidays with a Special Youth Novel by Mária Szepes and a Classic Work by Sándor Márai in Festive Editions